serverless-components/backend/README.md

 AWS_SECRET_ACCESS_KEY=XXX
 ```

-The `index.js` file should look something like this.
+You must include an `index.js` file that looks like this:

 ```js
 module.exports = async (e, ctx, cb) => {